brainhack-princeton/handbook/docs/content_pages/03-02-converting.rst

 This script will carry out all the "cleanup" steps that need to be taken to make sure your data are BIDS-valid and ready for MRIQC and FMRIPREP:

-* delete extra files (e.g., scouts, duplicate runs)
+1. delete extra files (e.g., scouts, duplicate runs)

-* rename fieldmaps (if necessary)
+2. rename fieldmaps (if necessary)

-* add the IntendedFor field to the fieldmap .json files so that fieldmaps can be used for susceptibility distortion correction on your functional data
+3. add the IntendedFor field to the fieldmap .json files so that fieldmaps can be used for susceptibility distortion correction on your functional data

-* run HeuDiConv to convert your DICOMs (.dcm) to BIDS-formatted NIFTI files (.nii)

 The script takes one input: